searls/jasmine-maven-plugin/README.markdown

     mvn package

 Executing any Maven lifecycle phase after prepare-package will show off everything this plugin has to give.
-However, the results will only be useful once you've added your JavaScript source to `src/main/javascript` and your specs to `src/test/javascript`!
+However, the results will only be useful once you've added some JavaScript and specs

+###src/main/javascript
+Store your project's JavaScript (i.e. `ninja.js`) and dependencies (i.e. `lib/prototype.js`) in `src/main/javsacript`.

+###src/test/javascript
+Store your Jasmine specs (i.e. `ninjaSpec.js`) in `src/test/javascript`.
+No need to create an HTML spec runner, one will be generated and executed for you by the **jasmine:test** goal!

 Example test Output
 -------------------